-The School has a confidentiality policy
+The School has a confidentiality policy.

-The child should always be encouraged to talk to her parents or guardians and know that staff will support her in this.
-The girl also needs to know that she will be told first, and supported appropriately, if the information has to be passed on.
+The pupil should always be encouraged to talk to her parents or guardians and know that staff will support her in this.
+The pupil I also needs to know that they will be told first, and supported appropriately, if the information has to be passed on.

-The same applies to the School Counsellor who communicates with the Deputy Head Pastoral about individual girls who, in her professional opinion, are at risk.
+The same applies to the School Counsellor who communicates with the Deputy Head Pastoral about individual pupil who, in their professional opinion, are at risk.